StarRocks/starrocks/docs/data_source/catalog/unified_catalog.md

 #### type

-The type of your unified data source.
+The type of your data source.
 Set the value to `unified`.

 #### MetastoreParams